-Valley Church was chosen for the project as its renowned beach has long been a favorite haunt for the couple.“There are restaurants nearby, it’s one of the few beaches with trees for shade, and you have that very clear turquoise water,” Susanna says.
+Valley Church was chosen for the project as its renowned beach has long been a favorite haunt for the couple.“It’s one of the few beaches with trees for shade and you have a very clear turquoise water,” Susanna says.

 Homes can be bought completed or off-plan.
 In the latter case, modifications can be made according to individual preference or to make the property disability-friendly.
 Optional extras include a plunge pool and sundeck.“

 A lot of people want a private pool; others such as Italians use the swimming pool area to socialize, especially if they have children,” Susanna says.

 The bar-restaurant will be open to the wider community, with a daily changing menu featuring Italian and international fare.